-There really are no free lunches in the world of real estate wholesaling.
+There really are no free lunches in the world of real estate investing and wholesaling.
 However, there are a few “free” marketing resources that help to supplement the rest of your paid marketing efforts.
 Some wholesalers post “homes wanted” ads on popular boards like Craigslist.
 There is also the option to “cold call” homes located in your market to inquire about interest to sell.

 At the end of the day, real estate wholesaling is very much a numbers game.
-Finding great properties doesn’t mean anything if you can’t anticipate the price difference between what an owner will sell for versus how much an investor will pay.
+Finding great properties doesn’t mean anything if you can’t anticipate the price difference between what an owner will sell for versus how much a real estateinvestor will pay.
 What remains in the middle is very important because that’s what you’ll take away from the deal.
 This essentially means that the value of the time and effort you’ve put into a deal will be determined by how much is left over after both parties you’re facilitating name their prices.

 This is where doing your homework regarding your market is going to be important.
 You can’t really anticipate ARV unless you can anticipate how much an investor will expect to make when flipping a specific property.
 Do your homework in the market you work in to be confident that you can anticipate the “finished” asking price just by looking at a property’s details and location.
 It can help to refer to recent home sales in the neighborhood where a property is located to get an idea of what a flipper would list a comparable property for after getting it in selling condition.
 Keep in mind that only “identical” properties can be used for accurate comparisons.
 This means that a recent sale you use for reference should have the same square footage, yard size, and number of bedrooms.